-One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis And Niall [Opinion]
+One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis, And Niall [Opinion]

 The One Direction fraternity thus hit graduation day, not too long after Zayn Malik had to drop out.
 The Alumni moved on to rest, get married, take care of their families, and build careers, but that doesn’t mean One Direction is over and done.
 The One Direction alumni will have a reunion.
 Niall Horan and Liam Payne have guaranteed it.

-It is, however, unrealistic for One Direction fans to believe that Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan would ever go back to making an album together every year and touring nine months out of that year.
+It is, however, unrealistic for One Direction fans to believe that Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan would ever go back to making an album together every year and touring nine months out of that year.
 No one does that other than very young bands, and even they can’t keep it up forever.

 One Direction was one of a kind or at least a once in a half-century kind of band.
-Zayn Malik, Harry Styles, Louis Tomlinson Niall Horan and Liam Payne either matched or exceeded the fame of The Beatles, in terms of fan enthusiasm, record sales, and popularity.
+Zayn Malik, Harry Styles, Louis Tomlinson, Niall Horan, and Liam Payne either matched or exceeded the fame of The Beatles, in terms of fan enthusiasm, record sales, and popularity.

 RELATED REPORTS FROM THE INQUISITR